I happened upon this tweet when I got to work this morning:

 — Matt Caicco (@MatthewJCaicco) December 20, 2013

-So I watched the fantastic numberphile video Pebbling a Checkerboard.
+So I watched the fantastic numberphile video Pebbling a Chessboard.
 I wanted to get the kids to play the game and I didn’t have any checkers in the classroom, so I decided to program the game in Processing.
 Thankfully the programming went smoothly, and I finished it in time to have the Pre-Calculus class try to beat the game (it’s the day before winter break, and we just finished sequences and series).
 Fantastic timing.